Careers360 Logo

 • Subtraction of a Positive Number from a Negative Number: Subtracting a positive number from a negative one is the same as adding both numbers and keeping the negative sign.

-Given below are some important points to remember about Class 6 Chapter 10, The Other Side of Zero:
+Check the following important points to understand and solve Class 6 Maths Chapter 10 The Other Side of Zero question answers effectively.

 • Integers include all positive numbers, negative numbers, and zero.